- Open Access

 GL, KT and AV designed the study and drafted the manuscript, KVL and JV conducted viral sequencing and viral load tests.
 GL, SP and KVL performed the mutation analysis.
 All authors contributed to the critical revision of the study and provided final approval of the version to be published.

 Electronic supplementary material

 Additional file 1: Table S1.: Summary of HIV-1 subtype B Gag amino acid substitutions observed during PI-based treatment.
-Table S2.
 Summary of Gag, protease and RT amino acid substitutions in the Leuven cohort.
 Table S3.
 Summary of PI-resistant and PI-susceptible sequence datasets.
 Table S4.
 Prevalence of Gag amino acid variants in individual HIV-1 subtypes.
 (PDF 400 KB)

 About this article

 Li, G., Verheyen, J., Theys, K. et al. HIV-1 Gag C-terminal amino acid substitutions emerging under selective pressure of protease inhibitors in patient populations infected with different HIV-1 subtypes.
 Retrovirology 11, 79 (2014). https://doi.org/10.1186/s12977-014-0079-7